 Combined oral contraceptives contain synthetic estrogen and progesterone hormones.
 It works by suppressing ovulation and thinning the endometrial lining to reduce the likelihood of implantation.
 Combined pills also thicken the cervical mucus, inhibiting sperm penetration.
 Besides preventing pregnancy, combined oral contraceptives offer added benefits: reduced menstrual bleeding and reduced risk for anemia and ovarian and endometrial cancers.

 Women who use combined pills may also experience a reduction in acne and menstrual cramping.
 When taken correctly, combined pills are highly effective.
 However, a significant downside to them is that you have to take them every day, and missing a day or two predisposes you to pregnancy.
 Like most contraceptives, combined pills cause side effects such as mild headache, nausea, spotting, breast tenderness, and slight weight gain.
 Although rare, this form of birth control can cause significant side effects such as myocardial infarction, stroke, and venous thromboembolism.
+You can visit this tamilarasan to get the latest news and also find out the world update breaking news of all time on mxtube This is filmlinks4u the best web portal for you where you can get all types of news.

 A vaginal ring is made out of flexible plastic, and its method of action is similar to combined pills.
 As the name suggests, the ring is placed inside the vagina.
 How you put it is not essential, considered you feel comfortable and your partner does not feel it during sexual intercourse.
 Inserting and removing the ring is a straightforward process that you can do by yourself.
 Specialists recommend leaving the ring inside for three weeks and removing it on the fourth week when you experience bleeding.
+You can visit this site moviesverse for more information.
+For more information visit this site fresherslive

 Depending on the brand type of your ring, you can reuse or replace it.
 Its side effects are similar to those of combined oral contraceptives, including breast tenderness, nausea, mild headache, and slight weight gain.
 Symptoms such as nausea, breast tenderness, bloating, and mood changes improve during the first three months.